 A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington State (RCW 43.20.285).
 For the purpose of this review 'health disparities' have been defined as differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
-Differences in health conditions are not intrinsic to a population; rather, inequities are related to social determinants (e.g. access to healthcare, economic stability, racism, etc.).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of Proposed Third Substitute House Bill 1412 (Proposed 3SHB 1412).
+Differences in health conditions are not intrinsic to a population; rather, inequities are related to social determinants (e.g., access to healthcare, economic stability, racism, etc.).
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of House Bill 1169 (HB 1169).

-Staff analyzed the content of Proposed 3SHB 1412 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+Staff analyzed the content of HB 1169 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
 We consulted with experts and contacted key informants about the provisions and potential impacts of the bill.
 We conducted an objective review of published literature for each pathway using databases including PubMed, Google Scholar, and University of Washington Libraries.
 We evaluated evidence using set criteria and determined a strength-of-evidence for each step in the pathway.
 More information about key informants and detailed methods are available upon request.

-Staff also completed key informant interviews to gather additional supporting evidence.
+As part of a previous Health Impact Review which included provisions specific to the Victim Penalty Assessment and DNA collection fee (2022 Legislative Session), staff completed key informant interviews to gather additional supporting evidence related to LFOs.
 In total, we spoke with 27 key informants, including: 9 state agency staff with expertise related to LFOs or the criminal legal system; 7 people representing community organizations that work with people with LFOs; 4 Superior Court and municipal and district court judges; 4 researchers and other subject matter experts; and 3 people representing public defenders and prosecuting attorneys.
 Some key informants shared that they have lived experience owing LFOs.
 More information about key informants and detailed methods are available upon request.
+Analysts incorporated relevant information shared during those interviews into this review.